-If you don’t see your site online for any reason, there are several troubleshooting measures you can take related to your domain.
+If you don’t see your Square Online site online for any reason, there are several troubleshooting measures you can take related to your domain.
 Learn more about how to troubleshoot your domain to bring your website back online.

 If you have concerns regarding your domain, here are some reasons you might need to contact Square Support:

-You received a bill in the post regarding your domain, and it looks like a scam.
+You received a bill in the mail regarding your domain and it looks like a scam.

 You just registered a domain within the last 5 days, but it has a typo in it and you want it corrected.